johnwesleyquintero/zerotrace/README.md

 MIT License — free to use, modify, and distribute.

-**Made with clarity by Wesley & WesAI**
+**Sovereign Systems | Built by Wesley & WesAI**
-Sovereign systems.
 Clean code.
 No magic.
+Total control.

 ---